cdobrich/glacier-rsync-encrypted/README.md

   --part-size SIZE      Set custom part size for large files (in bytes), for example (4MB): 4194304
   --desc "Description"  Add description
   --loglevel DEBUG      Set log level

+  --encrypt true        Encrypt your data before sending it to Glacier --encryption-key-file Path to file with encryption key for encrypting uploaded data

 ```